 By now you should have a good list of strengths and weaknesses put together with the help of a trusted source.
 Now it is time to test out your list and see if there are any adjustments that need to be made.

 Mold this step to your personal lists, digging deep into each one of your strengths and weaknesses.
 After doing this, refine your list and then you should have a solid idea of where your strengths and weaknesses lie.

-Identifying our strengths and weaknesses is an important activity to perform on a regular basis.
-To understand what areas of our personalities and of our skill sets are strong points and which areas we fall short is a beneficial step towards success.
+Identifying our strengths and weaknesses is an important activity to perform on a regular basis as an athlete.
+To understand what areas of your game are strong points and which areas you fall short is a vital step towards success.

-Once we do, we can build upon our strengths and improve our weaknesses to put us in the best position to achieve our goals.
+Once you do, you can build upon your strengths and improve your weaknesses to put yourself in the best position to achieve your goals.

-If you have any questions about identifying your strengths and weaknesses or any other performance psychology related topic, please feel free to reach out to me.
+If you have any questions about identifying your strengths and weaknesses or any other sports psychology related topic, please feel free to reach out to me.

 I hope that this article was helpful, and you can use the steps introduced to identify your own strengths and weaknesses.

 Thank you for reading and I wish you the best of success in all that you do.